abouchard-ds/Land-Real-Estate/README.md

 I started with my usual `bs4`, but could not get the page to switch because there are no page numbers in the URL of the website.
 So I had to learn `Selenium` from scratch.
 First I wanted to use `Selenium` only for page switching thus reusing what I already developed but the `driver.page_source` method seems to truncate the page and I consistently got only 12 results instead of the 20 per pages I was suposed to get.

+### Methodology

+1. Connect to the website (url include land properties only)
+2. Get the number of pages for the loop
+3. Get the data and the link for the 20 properties on the page
+4. Do this for all the pages
+5. Write the data to disk (Excel)

+*Got the data from 453 pages453 pages to analyze 9061 properties.*

 ## Further data augmentation

 I'm getting the distance from my home for each land property using the Google Map API since I'm only interested in land not further than 2 driving hours.